eenblam/fronted/README.md

 # fronted
-fronted is a multi-layer HTTP proxy.
+fronted is a multi-layer, domain-fronted HTTP CONNECT proxy that, notably, does not work.

 The first layer (`client/`) is a proxy meant to run on localhost, which handles requests from the user's browser.
 The second layer is a CDN that allows domain fronting; the best example I know of in 2023 is Fastly.